jelastic-jps/mysql-cluster/addons/recovery/docs/Manual recovery guide.md

 report_host = node344120
 ```

-For Primary-Primary topology each Primary node should contain ***master.cnf*** file that looks like:
+For the Primary-Primary topology each Primary node should contain ***master.cnf*** file that looks like:

 ```
 [mysqld]